 Games are a great way to help learners learn and apply content.
 The thing about games, however, is that they can be deceptively tricky to create.
 At least the good ones are.

-On Monday, Brian shared instructions for a great training game, “Elimination”.
+We’ve previously shared instructions for a great training game, “Elimination”.
 As a team, we’ve been frequently meeting up in our local board game shop to study game elements as we work to develop a cooperative deck-building game for an upcoming train-the-trainer session.
 With a little manipulation, you too can turn a well-known game into your next great training opportunity.

 Training Game Building Level: Easy